Mist-Automation-Programmability/mist_psk_self_service/README.md

 * Start the APP with `npm start` from the `src` folder

 #### Manage HTTPS at the application level
 If you want to use OAuth authentication, the application will need to use HTTPS.
-To do so, you can use a reverse Proxy (NGINX, Apache, ...) and manage the certificates at the reverse proxy level, or you can start the application with `www_with_https`.
+To do so, you can use a reverse Proxy (NGINX, Apache, ...) and manage the certificates at the reverse proxy level, or you can configure the app to enable HTTPS.
 In this case:
-* Create a `cert` folder into the `src` project folder.
+* Edit the `config..js` to enable HTTP
-* Place you certificate and certificate key in this new folder, with the names `server.pem` and `server.key`.
+* Place you certificate and certificate key in the `src/certs` folder.
+The certificate and key must be name based on the names configured in the `config.js`file
-* Start the APP with `www_with_https`.
+* Start the APP with `npm start` from the `src` folder